-- (5) Where a court declares any person to be a prohibited person by virtue of subsection (1), the Clerk of that Court shall report the fact to the Commissioner and the Commissioner may, by circular or other means, inform all licensees in the Islands of the name and other particulars of such person. - (6) The court may, acting upon the written request of any person, declare such person to be a prohibited person, notwithstanding that such person has not committed any criminal offence, and the consequences of such a declaration shall be the same in all respects as if such person has been declared to be a prohibited person for the purposes of subsection (1). - (7) Where a person is convicted by any court of any offence and within forty-eight hours of such conviction (excluding any non-working days) there is furnished to such court a written certificate of- - (a) a government medical officer; or that in the opinion of such practitioner it would be in the best interest of such person or such family member for the court so to do, such court may declare such person to be a prohibited person for the purposes of subsection (1).
+- (5) Where a court declares any person to be a prohibited person by virtue of subsection (1), the Clerk of that Court shall report the fact to the Commissioner and the Commissioner may, by circular or other means, inform all licensees in the Islands of the name and other particulars of such person. - (6) The court may, acting upon the written request of any person, declare such person to be a prohibited person, notwithstanding that such person has not committed any criminal offence, and the consequences of such a declaration shall be the same in all respects as if such person has been declared to be a prohibited person for the purposes of subsection (1). - (7) Where a person is convicted by any court of any offence and within forty-eight hours of such conviction (excluding any non-working days) there is furnished to such court a written certificate of - (a) a government medical officer; or - (b) a registered medical practitioner who has had under his care the convicted person or a member of such person's family with whom such person resides, that in the opinion of such practitioner it would be in the best interest of such person or such family member for the court so to do, such court may declare such person to be a prohibited person for the purposes of subsection (1).